melezhik/sparrow/papers/CI/README.md

 * when user hits /public route he sees 'public area'
 * when user hits /private route for a first time he gets redirected to /login page and then gets a session cookies
-* when user hits /private rouites for a second time he sees 'private area'
+* when user hits /private routes for a second time he sees 'private area'
-* when user gets /logout his session cookies are removed ( meaning a second test case could be passed again )

-Now create antother suite case for the stories above, we are going to keep under another git repository and then deliver tests as another sparrow plugin as we did with the `testapp` suite case:
+Now create another suite case for the stories above, we are going to keep under another git repository and then deliver tests as another sparrow plugin as we did with the `testapp` suite case: